Kanishka227/Calculator/README.md

 4. npm run dev

-5. The server will start at http://localhost:3000.
+5. The server will start running.

 6. # Contributing